leolee99/PAU/README.md

 ## Introduction

 The implementation for NeurIPS 2023 paper of ["Prototype-based Aleatoric Uncertainty Quantification for Cross-modal Retrieval."](https://openreview.net/pdf?id=ECRgBK6sk1).
+It is built on top of the [CLIP4Clip](https://github.com/ArrowLuo/CLIP4Clip) and the [X-CLIP](https://github.com/xuguohai/X-CLIP)

 <!-- PAU Introdcution -->